Natural Disasters

 If a cyclone warning is issued, don’t panic.
 Weather disturbances are tracked once they form in the Pacific and there is usually time to prepare before the weather turns nasty.
 But if you’re after some extra peace of mind, here’s a few things you can do:

-Check with your hotel about their cyclone preparedness plans.
+• Check with your hotel about their cyclone preparedness plans.
 If you are in the outer islands this may include relocating to the main island while the seas are still calm and safe to travel.

-Buy a local phone SIM and data at any Vodafone or Digicel outlet or at the Nadi International Airport
+• Buy a local phone SIM and data at any Vodafone or Digicel outlet or at the Nadi International Airport

-Stock up on food, snacks and drinking water
+• Stock up on food, snacks and drinking water

-Keep devices fully charged and conserve their battery.
+• Keep devices fully charged and conserve their battery.
 Lanterns, torches and extra batteries are also handy if the electricity goes out.

-Grab a book, deck of cards or a board game to stave off the boredom – you could be stuck indoors for a while.
+• Grab a book, deck of cards or a board game to stave off the boredom – you could be stuck indoors for a while.

-Stay indoors and out of strong winds unless it’s necessary to move.
+• Stay indoors and out of strong winds unless it’s necessary to move.

 Tsunami

-Unlike cyclones, tsunamis are unpredictable and can be triggered after a huge earthquake.
-If there is a massive earthquake, listen out for warnings on the local radio or websites.
-If a tsunami warning is issued, there may be very little time to prepare.
-Timing is essential.
+Tsunamis are more unpredictable and can be triggered after a huge earthquake.
+If there is a massive earthquake in the Pacific listen out for warnings on the local radio or websites.

-Gather essential items only (passports, ID, medicines etc)
+• Gather essential items only (passports, ID, medicines etc)

-Helpful Websited & Contacts
+Helpful Websites & Contacts

 Want help to plan your perfect holiday?